Hixie/isd/servers/src/systems-server/README.md

 > possibly _subject_ and _sender_) to support formatting, images,
 > links to assets, etc.

-This feature is usually paired with an `fcKnowledge` feature.
+This feature is often paired with an `fcKnowledge` feature.

+This feature is typically found on assets that are children of `fcMessageBoard` features, but they can also appear in isolation, e.g. decorating non-virtual assets.

 This feature supports the following commands: